ABUCKY0/ABUCKY0/README.md

 ## Active Projects
 ####  Robotics
  - 💡 LedLib: An Early Testing Easy to Use WS2812B Led Strip Library for Vex Robotics
+ - ℹ️ VexLog: A Logging Library for PROS
 #### Misc
  - 💪 The PowerShell [installer](https://github.com/betterrtx/betterrtx-installer) and (part of) the backend API for BetterRTX.
  - 🔔 A JS based [School Bell Schedule Countdown](https://github.com/abucky0/bell-countdown) with [@hman124](https://github.com/hman124)